Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: Fibrations, Fibre Bundles, Principal Bundles, and

+will be a real vector bundle of dimension $n$.
+Similarly, if $G = U_n$ acts on $\CC ^n$ then we obtain the associated complex vector bundle

-We need to define the topological space $\bbo$.
-Hatcher \cite{Hatcher} and Husemoller \cite{H} are excellent references for this section.
+We need to carefully construct the topological space $\bbo$.
+Hatcher \cite{Hatcher} and Husemoller \cite{H} are excellent references for this section and May \cite{May} gives a very useful presentation.
 This is a very brief summary.
+The construction of the spaces $\bbu $ and $\bbsp $ in the complex and symplectic settings is done in the same way and we omit discussion of them.
+Along the way we will discover some very important fibre bundles.

 Form the Grassmann manifold $G_k(\topr ^n)$, which consists of the space of all real $k$-dimensional vector subspaces through the origin in $\RR ^n$.
-It is a based compact Hausdorff space.
+It is a based compact Hausdorff space and a finite CW-complex.
 There are natural inclusion maps

 and we define $BO_k$ to be their union.
-By a similar construction there are natural inclusion maps
+The name is not accidental: